Bunlong/Bunlong/README.md

 ## About

 I work at [AlgorithmsHub](https://github.com/algorithmshub), I use Linux/Ubuntu on my PC.
-I love rockets 🚀 Rocket and Space 🌌.
+I love rockets 🚀 and spaces 🌌.

 ## Skills